One Brother's Loss

 Xiaozi appeared to be disheartened by the outburst.
 “Sir Qing, even so, you must see that sending governors to unfamiliar regions causes unnecessary conflict.
 My uncle endured many hard years in Lengtiao; the people there hate anyone from Renhao.”

 Qing shrugged.
-“Then Li Fasheng failed to instill the ideals of empirical unity in Lengtiao.
+“Then Li Fasheng failed to instill the ideals of imperial unity in Lengtiao.
 It’s not the people’s fault that his leadership was lacking.”

 Xiaozi half stood up.
 “That is unfair and you know it.
 My uncle was a great leader!
 The families of Renhao and Lengtiao have been quarreling for decades.
 You can’t blame him for being unable to quell such old bad blood.”